adambraimbridge/resilient-splunk-forwarder/README.md

 # resilient-splunk-forwarder
-_Should be the same as the github repo name but it isn't always._

 [![Circle CI](https://circleci.com/gh/Financial-Times/resilient-splunk-forwarder/tree/master.png?style=shield)](https://circleci.com/gh/Financial-Times/resilient-splunk-forwarder/tree/master)[![Go Report Card](https://goreportcard.com/badge/github.com/Financial-Times/resilient-splunk-forwarder)](https://goreportcard.com/report/github.com/Financial-Times/resilient-splunk-forwarder) [![Coverage Status](https://coveralls.io/repos/github/Financial-Times/resilient-splunk-forwarder/badge.svg)](https://coveralls.io/github/Financial-Times/resilient-splunk-forwarder)

 ## Introduction

-_What is this service and what is it for?
-What other services does it depend on_

 Forwards logs cached in S3 to Splunk

 ## Installation

-_How can I install it_

 Download the source code, dependencies and test dependencies:

         go get -u github.com/kardianos/govendor